 Nowadays things are so different, that it’s possible to get a working fax number in a matter of minutes.

-What's a google Fax Number?
+What Is a Google Fax Number?

 Understanding How Google Fax Numbers Work

 When someone sends you a fax, she/he will have to dial your virtual fax number.
-There will be no difference the person sending you the fax, but this number sends the transmission through a digital line to powerful fax servers.
-It's on these servers that the fax contents will be converted to a digital file, more specifically a PDF which can be opened on any computer or mobile device.
+There will be no difference the person sending you the fax, but this fax number sends the transmission through a digital line to powerful fax servers.
+It's on these servers that the fax documents will be converted to a digital file, more specifically a PDF which can be opened on any computer or mobile device.